jhpyle/docassemble/_docs/livehelp.md

 If you use multiple values, an operator who selects any one of roles will be connected with clients.
 (That is, they are connected by "or" rather than "and.")
-The values themselves are up to the interview author.
+The values themselves are up to the interview developer.
 When a user is using the interview, the [monitor] will see a list of the partner roles requested and will be able to select the roles for which they wish to make themselves available to chat.
 The partner roles are case sensitive.